pathmodel/pathmodel/README.rst

 Using pip
 ~~~~~~~~~

-If you have all the depedencies on your system, you can just download Pathmodel using pip.
+If you have all the depedencies on your system, you can just download Pathmodel using `pip <https://pypi.org/project/pathmodel/>`__.

 .. code:: sh